 Example: Below, you can see our Digital Open Door, the Website/App Feedback project, and the corresponding Dashboard.

 Once you click inside the dashboard project, you’ll see the pre-made dashboard.
 Click this to view the data.

 The Reports tab comes with two additional report-building features.
 These do not come with the dynamic, shareable filters and roles CX Dashboards have, but are more basic in structure, and can still be filtered and shared out to stakeholders as needed.
 Note that these reports will have to be built from scratch.
 See Results vs. Reports for a detailed breakdown of these reporting options.

 Weekly Response Notifications

-Built into each of the free COVID-19 XM Solutions are weekly reports of how many responses your survey has received in the past week, and how many responses that makes for the survey in total.
+Built in are weekly reports of how many responses your survey has received in the past week, and how many responses that makes for the survey in total.
 These notifications come every Monday morning.

 Reports are sent as emails and as notifications in your account.

-- View report: Clicking here will take you to the Reports section of the Reports tab of your project, where you should see the pre-built report first.
+View report: Clicking View report in the email or clicking the in-product notification will take you to the Reports section of the Reports tab of your project, where you should see the pre-built report.

 Subscribing to Updates

-Most users will be subscribed to these weekly notifications automatically.
+Most users will be subscribed to these automatically.
 However, if you unsubscribed and find you want to start receiving them again, you can do the following: